Onnit’s Alpha Brain is Problematic AF!

 Two very popular Nootropic ingredients make me raise a skeptical eyebrow when I see them in a product.
 DMAE and Huperzine.
 DMAE is an awful pseudo-Nootropic with some concerning (and often undiscussed) side effects, thankfully Alpha Brain doesn’t contain it but it does contain 400 micrograms of Huperzine-A. Huperzine is an effective energy Nootropic but less is really more.

-- Very few of Onnit’s customers probably know that large doses of maybe toxic.
+- Very few of Onnit’s customers probably know that large doses of it may be toxic.
 You want to be taking minuscule amounts of the stuff.
 At doses over 50 micrograms you run into side effects like insomnia, anxiety, high blood pressure, slowed heart rate, restlessness, sweating, loss of appetite, contraction of muscle fibers, constipation, and twitching.

-The final really important thing to understand about Huperzine is that it is cheap — really cheap at .0006 cents per dose or 2 cents for a months supply!
+The final really important thing to understand about Huperzine is that it is cheap — at .0006 cents per dose or 2 cents for a month’s supply!
 If you want to make a killing, get into the Huperzine business!
 The folks at Akua Life omit Huperzine from their product in the best interests of their customers.